firebase/firebase-ios-sdk/SwiftPackageManager.md

 This script can be used to manually upload dSYM files (for usage notes and additional instructions, run with the `--help` parameter).

+If you're getting `error: Could not get GOOGLE_APP_ID in Google Services file from build environment` on the Crashlytics run script step and you're using Xcode 15 and specifically `User Script Sandboxing = YES`, make sure to include all input files referenced [here](https://github.com/firebase/firebase-ios-sdk/pull/11463) in the Crashlytics run script.

 ---

 ### Alternatively, add Firebase to a `Package.swift` manifest